ADVENTURE TRAIL RACE – KALAHARI AUGRABIES EXTREME MARATHON

 Geographical Conditions and Temperatures

 - The terrain varies from flat grassy plains, fertile valleys, rocky mountainous outcrops and sandy riverbeds and desert.
+This event therefore offers the most variety of terrain compared to any other adventure trail race.

 - Areas covered include a wildlife sanctuary, private farmlands and cultivated vineyards.
+It is important that you familiarise yourself with the rules pertaining to running in this ecological sensitive area.

 - Daily temperatures in the area during October average between 33 to 45 degrees Celsius (in the shade) however it can surpass the 45 degree Celsius mark.
 At night temperatures can drop to 5 degrees Celsius.